 We too!
 We would love to build new things that makes life simpler to all our customers.
 Send in your feature request to firstname.lastname@example.org.
 And we will plan it out.

 Please send us a CSV/XLS file that contains names and email addresses of all your team members.
 And our backend team will issue you all fully functional Live Inbox licenses.
-In addition, you will have to specify who the administrator of these licences are.
+In addition, you must specify who the administrator of these licences are.
 Issued licenses will be added to the administrators account.
 There is no cap on the count of people you specify.

 Live Inbox calls home to check for new updates.
 If you cannot reach the server due to a proxy PAC issue, ask your administrator to add https://sp1.live-inbox.com to the rules list.

 Administrator privileges are not needed to install Live Inbox.
-However, we offer administrator installers for people who want to use Live Inbox on all user accounts in the machine.
+However, we offer administrator installers for people who want to use Live Inbox on all user accounts in the machine (It's accessible on the download page).
 In this way, Live Inbox implements the principle of least privilege.
 Live Inbox cannot access parts of your system for which it has no permission

 Live Inbox works on both 32 and 64 bit versions of Windows.
 Please look at the system requirements of Live Inbox